Last modified 8/25/2020

 As alluded to above, there’s usually someone at the existing property management company that has a host of institutional knowledge about the portfolio you’re looking to acquire.
 All too often, that information is never written down or transferred to the new management company.

-That’s why it’s a good idea to consider bringing on one of the staff members (ideally, one of the principles) of the company you’re acquiring.
+That’s why it’s a good idea to consider bringing on one of the staff members of the company you’re acquiring.
 Ask for a three- to six-month commitment to assist with the transition.
 Spend time pulling all of that knowledge out of their heads, and get it down on paper!
 Be sure that information now lives with the property and not the property manager.

 Consider the geographic concentration of the portfolio you’re looking to acquire.